Selling in Nottingham? We look at some pointers

 Make your property stand out from the thousands of homes for sale in Nottingham to get the best chance of selling.
 Our guide to the local housing market should help you along the way.

 The city managed to weather the storm of recession reasonably well, but employment did drop drastically between 2008 and 2010 – the result of Nottingham’s heavy reliance on retail for jobs.
 And despite a rough ride during the economic downturn, there is a feeling that sufficient jobs are now being created to kick-start the local housing market.

-Despite the relatively positive news surrounding Nottingham’s real estate market, you still face an uphill task if you need to sell your house fast in Nottingham.
+Despite the relatively positive news surrounding Nottingham’s real estate market, you still face an uphill task if you need to sell fast in Nottingham.
 Home loans are still in relatively short supply, and there is still a degree of mistrust amongst property buyers when it comes to sale prices.
 Flying Homes can help you to bypass the housing market altogether.
-Our expert property buying service will process the purchase on your behalf – including finding a buyer and dealing with conveyancing.
-We can complete a purchase within a matter of days; we buy any house in Nottingham and for up to 100 percent of the property value for a quick sale.
+Our expert property buying service will help you to find a buyer and deal with conveyancing.
+Our registered buyers can complete a purchase within a matter of days in Nottingham.

 Ascertaining what the initial asking price should be when selling property in Nottingham